Ventura DMV Hearing Attorney

 You only have ten days to request a driver's license suspension hearing.
 After being arrested for DUI, the DMV will automatically suspend your driver's license for thirty days unless you schedule a driver's license hearing.
 At the hearing, an attorney can help you demonstrate that your license should not be suspended.
 After an arrest, you should not wait to schedule a hearing, even if you have a good case.

 DMV Hearing Process

 When charged with DUI in the state of California, the police officer that conducts the arrest has the right to take away your driver's license and issue a temporary license.
-To get your driving privileges reinstated, you must schedule a DMV hearing within 10 days of the arrest.
-If you fail to do so, you can face the possibility an automatic license suspension.
+The only way to avoid license suspension under these conditions is by scheduling a DMV hearing within 10 days of the arrest.
+If you fail to do so, you can face the possibility of an automatic license suspension.

 DMV hearings are conducted separately from criminal proceedings.
 This means that the DMV hearing will only concern whether you violated a section of the Vehicle Code and if you will face license suspension as a result - while the criminal case concerns your guilt and criminal punishment.

 At Lessem, Newstat & Tooson, LLP, our DUI attorneys can assist you with scheduling a DMV hearing and provide knowledgeable and dedicated representation to fight a driver's license suspension.
-With over 50 years of combined experience, we're prepared to handle the full range of DUI cases.
+With 50+ years of combined experience, we're prepared to handle the full range of DUI cases.